gvlproject/gvl-website-markdown/people.md

   <div class="info">
     <h3>
       Torsten Seemann
-    </h3> Torsten Seemann is lead bioinformatician for the microbial genomics theme at the VLSCI.
+    </h3> Torsten Seemann is lead bioinformatician for the microbial genomics theme at Melbourne Bioinformatics.
 He works on the command line software, data set components, and training material for the Microbial GVL.
   </div>
 </div>